Types Of Chisels and Their Uses

 Uses:

-- Cleaning tight corners of dovetail joints for a perfect fit.
+- Cleaning tight joints

-- Fine woodworking tasks requiring extreme delicacy.
+- Fine woodworking

 Benefits:

-- Ideal for precision work and gap-free joinery.
+- Ideal for cabinetry

 5. Plugging Chisel